BenoitHeintzCSU/lpro_ait_tp1_team1/Procedures/Motor_assembly.md

     2. Open arduino IDE, create a new folder and add a library ".zip" select the .zip library downloaded previously

-    3. Then file -> exemple -> DRV8835MOTORSHIELD and compile.
+    3. Then file -> exemple -> DRV8835MOTORSHIELD and check if there is no error in the programm.

     4. Connect the adruino to your computer and upload the programm to the arduino.
         (Be sure to select the right COM Port in the menu tools->port)